 Join All Aboard Washington on our Train Trek across the Northwest!
-We will be hosting a conversation about cities along the East-West rail corridor that could benefit tremendously from expanded passenger train service between Seattle and Spokane.
+We are hosting a series of meetings covering cities along the East-West rail corridor that will benefit from daytime passenger train service between Seattle and Spokane.

 We're expanding this Train Trek to hear about the present and future of passenger rail service throughout Washington state.
 How can trains help create a sustainable economic recovery in the state and the region?

 - Ron Pate, Washington State DOT Rail, Freight, and Ports Division